nus-cs2103-AY2223S2/ip/docs/README.md

 [T][ ][ ] buy groceries
 ```

-### Adds a deadline task
+### Add a deadline task
-A dealine task is a task to be done, with a due dates.
+A dealine task is a task with a due date.
 A deadline task is represented by a 'D' in the first box.

 Input format: